 (A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero.

-(B) [“Threshold” means with respect to Party A, U.S. $________ and with respect to Party B, U.S. $________; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.]
+(B) “Threshold” means with respect to Party A, U.S. $15,000,000 and with respect to Party B, U.S. $15,000,000; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.

-[“Threshold” means, with respect to a party (a) the amount set forth opposite the lowest Credit Rating for the party (or [in the case of Party B, ____________ and] in the case of Party A, Enron Corp.) on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the entity referred to in clause (a) above does not have a Credit Rating from [either S&P or Moody's][both S&P and Moody’s], or (ii) an Event of Default or Potential Event of Default with respect to such party has occurred and is continuing: